-House Narrowly Votes To End Government Shutdown
+Trump Has Signed a Bipartisan Budget Deal to End a Very Short Government Shutdown

 House Speaker Paul Ryan urged Congress to avoid a “second needless shutdown in a matter of weeks — entirely needless.”

 There was far less drama in the Senate, where the measure sailed through by a 71-28 tally.
-President Donald Trump has promised to sign the bill into law.
+President Donald Trump signed the bill into law.

 The White House was forced to order the government shutdown shortly after midnight, but leaders quickly hustled to move before federal employees were due back at work, hoping to minimize the disruption.
 A shutdown essentially cuts the federal workforce in half, with those dubbed non-essential not allowed to work, while military and essential workers remain on the job.